Ronald Downey, Ph.D.

 Customer Contact: This has been a more recent effort and grew out of Dr. Downey's job burnout research.
 Many researchers have named customer contact as the source of job burnout, but little work has been done to empirically demonstrate this or to understand the nature of the customer contact.
 Preliminary work has concerned developing a better understanding of the contact and develops ways to measure it.
 Preliminary research has found that customer contact is a multi-faceted construct (e.g., frequency, emotional content, etc.).
 The various facets are directly related to different aspects of job burnout.

 Employee Engagement: Again, this is a more recent area of development and grew out of Drs.
-Perter Shin’s and Andy Wefald’s dissertations.
+Peter Shin’s and Andy Wefald’s dissertations.
 Employee engagement is a concept about how tied workers are to the physical, emotional, and cognitive aspects of their work.
 It is a relatively new area of research.
 Our work has focus on Dr. Shirom’s definitions and measures.
 Job engagement has been found to be a good predictor of job satisfaction, job commitment; and intention to leave the job.

-Dr. Downey is no longer working with undergraduates or graduate students.
 To contact Dr. Downey email him at firstname.lastname@example.org.